 We readily see and acknowledge the male aspect of God since we so easily view Him in Jesus.
 Because the male image is so obvious and prevalent, the female image tends to be seen as secondary, mysterious and sadly, even irrelevant.

 But the female image is not irrelevant.
 The female image of God is not secondary.
 She may, however, be mysterious… and that is why I have chosen to address this topic.
-Our female image comes to us from the Holy Spirit–the Spirit that resides within Jesus.
+So who was Eve fashioned after?
+The female image comes to us from the Holy Spirit — the Spirit that resides within Jesus.